yongjie97/COVID-Mobility/README.md

 # Predict Mobility during COVID-19
-In recent years, mobility of each country has seen drastic changes due to COVID-19.
+In recent years, the mobility of each country has seen drastic changes due to COVID-19.
 Let us predict the factors that affect mobility the most.
-Every country have different variables (e.g. population density, vaccination rate).
-How can we group country that are similar together?
+Every country has different variables (e.g. population density, vaccination rate).
+How can we group countries that are similar together?
 By doing so, can we improve the prediction accuracy?

-We will first do an analysis of data using correlation matrix to find out the variables that affect mobility the most.
-Next, clustering of country will be done to improve the analysis of data for each cluster.
+Due to the size of the data (more than 60 columns and 160k rows), we will first use a correlation matrix to identify the variables that affect mobility the most.
+From observing the correlation matrix, we can identify these variables that will affect mobility the most:
+1. icu_patients_per_million
+2. hosp_patients
+3. total_cases
+4. people_fully_vaccinated
+5. new_cases
+6. aged_70_older
+7. stringency index

+As there is a large difference in disparity across data, K-Means clustering will be used to group similar countries together.
+These variables will be used in aid of clustering: gdp_per_capita, human_development_index, life_expectancy and population_density.
+We will first apply PCA to find the optimum amount of clusters necessary to categorise countries.

+After that, analysis for each of the variables identified using the correlation matrix will be analysed according to clusters to find valuable insights for each data/cluster.

+Finally, the variables will be used to train multiple regression model in order to find the highest accuracy model for mobility prediction.

 # Tools Used
 - Principal component analysis